(E-E) Ev.g.e.n.i.j ..K.o.z.l.o. Berlin

 Why Warburg?
 In 2020, I visited a large exhibition at the Berlin HKW, Haus der Kulturen der Welt, dedicated to Bilderatlas Mnemosyne external link >>.
 I realised that the number of Warburg’s reconstructed panels amounts to sixty-three, like that of E-E Drafts, and this interesting coincidence triggered my research into similarities and dissimilarities between Warburg’s and Kozlov’s collage panels.

 Warburg’s collage panels, a selection of which is presented with comments on the website of Cornell University external link >>, display an abundance of images assembled according to subject matter and meaning, thereby creating a new meaning on a meta-level.
-It is the same principle Kozlov applied in his E-E Drafts collages, many of which he actually completely as compositions in 2007, applying additionally features with brown parcel tape more >>.
+It is the same principle Kozlov applied in his E-E Drafts collages, many of which he actually completed as compositions in 2007, applying additionally features with brown parcel tape more >>.

 On the website of Cornell University, Johnson explains the principle of Warburg’s semantic approach: “Warburg’s combinatory experiments in the Atlas follow his own metonymic, intuitive logic” external link >>.

 Combinatory experiments following intuitive logic is exactly what Kozlov’s tables are, and we should add here that for Kozlov as for Warburg, intuitive logic is not just metonymic, that is, based on conceptual relations between images, but to no less degree based on their aesthetic or expressive nature – the form imparts meaning.
-Warburg calls them “Pathosformeln” – emotive formulas, as David Britt translated “Pathosformeln” in Aby Warburg 1912 lecture “Italian Art and International Astrology in the Palazzo Schifanoia, Ferrara”.[2]
+Warburg calls them “Pathosformeln” – emotive formulas, as David Britt translated “Pathosformeln” in Aby Warburg‘s 1912 lecture “Italian Art and International Astrology in the Palazzo Schifanoia, Ferrara”.[2]

 We can state that for both Kozlov and Warburg, the panels display more than a simple enumeration of elements but describe a specific field or area (topography), and therefore “atlas” is a valid term in both cases.